apache/predictionio/tests/pio_tests/README.md

 You can pass it arguments to:
 * suppress the output of executed shell commands within the tests
 * enable logging
-* specify which tests should be exectued (by names)
+* specify which tests should be executed (by names)

 For more information run:
 ```shell
 python3 tests.py -h
 ```

-As soon as the tests are finishied an XML file with JUnit-like test reports is created in the directory of execution.
+As soon as the tests are finished an XML file with JUnit-like test reports is created in the directory of execution.

 ### Adding new tests